jaider-torres/jaider-torres.github.io/_pages/about.md

 I am an ICTP student of the Postgraduate Diploma Program in Mathematics (for more information, [click here](https://www.ictp.it/opportunity/ictp-postgraduate-diploma-programme)).
 For the final project, I am working on elliptic curves under the supervision of [Dr. Shubham Sinha](https://users.ictp.it/~ssinha1/).
 My main goal with this project is to introduce myself to arithmetic geometry.

 For my Bachelor's degree final I studied Riemann surfaces.
 The approach was introductory and largely analytic, but I was surprised and motivated by these magic formulas regarding algebraic curves!
 A further extension of this work introduced me to sheaf cohomology, something I found amazing.
-This work gave me enough inspiration to pursue a career in mathematical research in algebraic geometry, altough not exclusively that since I also find representation theory to be really interesting.
+This work gave me enough inspiration to pursue a career in mathematical research in algebraic geometry, altough not exclusively since I also find representation theory to be really interesting.

 I recently completed my master's degree at [IMECC](https://www.ime.unicamp.br/en), UNICAMP, under the supervision of [Dr. Claudemir Fideles](https://sites.google.com/unicamp.br/fideles/).
 My focus changed almost radically for my master's project.
+Roughly, I studied algebras with polynomial identities (PI-algebras) within universal algebra, the functor of representation of associative algebras (and some interesting graded non-associative generalizations of this), and geometric spaces modeled in varieties of algebras.

 My project explores PI Algebras and Algebraic Supergeometry, guided  by my advisor’s work on embedding theorems as a bridge between Supertraces and Supergeometry.

 # Research Interests
 ------